 We can transfer prescriptions to our pharmacy from ANYWHERE across Canada.
 Tell us the name of the pharmacy where you last had your prescription filled and our staff will do the rest!

-Request your prescription refills 24/7 online or by phone using your prescription number (Rx number on your prescription label).
-You can also refill your prescriptions and order new prescriptions using our diem App. diem App features: - order refills without needing your prescription number - send a picture of a new prescription - send a message to the pharmacy along with your refill or new prescription request (such as delivery requests, mail-out requests, alternate pick up time) - add family members to your account to help manage medication refills for your whole family Note: The diem App will continue to add new features.
-For example, soon you will be able to view your medication profile using the diem App.
+Request your prescription REFILLS 24/7 online or by phone using your prescription number.
+You can also refill your prescriptions and order new prescriptions using our diem App.
+Using the app, you can send us a picture of your NEW prescription, and bring us the original prescription when you come in to pick up.
+If you need your prescription delivered, mailed-out, or ready in less than 24 hours, just send us a message in the comment.
+Note: The diem App will continue to add new features.
+For example, we expect that soon you will be able to view your medication profile using the diem App.
 Save time by ordering your prescriptions in advance!